Dusty Rhodes: World Wrestling Federation (1989–1991)

 Nine days after his final PWF match, Dusty Rhodes made his untelevised debut at a house show on May 29 in Montreal, Quebec.
-Substituting for Jake Roberts, he defeated Ted Dibiase.
+Substituting for Jake Roberts, he defeated Ted DiBiase.
 Promotional vignettes began airing, the first coming on the June 3rd edition of WWF Superstars of Wrestling with Rhodes appearing as the yellow polka-dotted "Common Man" Dusty Rhodes, a gimmick some felt was intended to humiliate him due to his synonymy with the rival JCP/WCW.
 Rhodes was introduced to WWF audiences through a series of vignettes in which he would gregariously and enthusiastically perform working class roles (including that of a plumber, butcher's apprentice, gas station attendant, taco cook, trash collector and pizza delivery man), eventually being recognized by others at the end of the skit ("Hey!
 Aren't you...?").

-Rhodes continued to wrestle Dibiase on house shows that month and was undefeated.
-He was pinned however on June 6 in a dark match against Dibiase at a WWF Superstars taping in Madison, WI.
+Rhodes continued to wrestle DiBiase on house shows that month and was undefeated.
+He was pinned however on June 6 in a dark match against DiBiase at a WWF Superstars taping in Madison, Wisconsin.
 Many years later, this match was included as part of the WWE Unreleased: 1986–1995 DVD set.
 It was said that Rhodes was asked to lose in this match to test his willingness to put over other talent.
 Aside from this defeat, "The American Dream" remained undefeated against the upper-level heel.
-Rhodes made his televised appearance on the July 22nd edition of WWF Superstars; following a match between Big Bossman and Jim McPherson he intervened to prevent Bossman from using his nightstick against the defeated opponent.
+Rhodes made his televised appearance on the July 22 edition of WWF Superstars; following a match between Big Boss Man and Jim McPherson he intervened to prevent Boss Man from using his nightstick against the defeated opponent.
 This transitioned Dusty into his first World Wrestling Federation feud.

 Rhodes made his in-ring debut on the August 13th edition of Wrestling Challenge when he pinned Greg Valentine after his opponent was distracted by Ronnie Garvin.
-That month he began his house show series against Big Bossman and was dominant, defeating the rulebreaker in every encounter.
-Rhodes scored his first televised win against Bossman on the August 21 edition of Prime Time Wrestling.
+That month he began his house show series against Big Boss Man and was dominant, defeating the rulebreaker in every encounter.
+Rhodes scored his first televised win against Boss Man on the August 21 edition of Prime Time Wrestling.
 At SummerSlam 89 he appeared on his first-ever WWF PPV, defeating The Honky Tonk Man.
-Meanwhile on the road his dominance continued as he remained undefeated against the Bossman.
+Meanwhile, on the road his dominance continued as he remained undefeated against the Boss Man.